-- Maintain compliance with relevant legislation, uphold strong governance and project management frameworks that support transparent, accountable decision-making for the benefit of the community. - Ensure clear and transparent financial decision-making and strengthen reporting to build public trust and ensure accountability in Council's financial performance.

-Council's financial planning can be found in our Long-term Financial Plan 2025-2034 and Financial Vision 2024-2027.
+- Maintain compliance with relevant legislation, uphold strong governance and project management frameworks that support transparent, accountable decision-making for the benefit of the community. - Ensure clear and transparent financial decision-making and strengthen reporting to build public trust and ensure accountability in Council's financial performance. - Council's financial planning can be found in our Long-term Financial Plan 2025-2034 and Financial Vision 2024-2027. - Actively pursue alternative revenue opportunities.